-The Housing Strategy team are responsible for identifying housing need, enabling affordable housing and ensuring the efficient management of its housing stock by its housing company, South Tyneside Homes.
-The team analyses and interprets evidence to inform the future housing offer across the borough, taking into consideration the overarching council strategy.
+The Housing Strategy team is responsible for identifying housing need, enabling affordable housing and ensuring the efficient management of its housing stock by its housing company, South Tyneside Homes.
+The team analyses and interprets evidence to inform the future housing offer across the Borough, taking into consideration the overarching Council strategy.

 Working closely with South Tyneside Homes and other social housing providers, the team ensures the delivery of high quality housing and related services.
 Partnership working with a range of stakeholders ensures that current and future residents of South Tyneside have a range of suitable housing options.

 Our new Integrated Housing Strategy is currently being developed and will encompass a range of smaller, housing related strategies to encourage effective joined-up working.
 The new strategy will include a range of information from a number of sectors that assist the delivery of sustainable and desirable communities.This will include older person's housing, tackling empty properties, economic drivers, private rented sector and future housing development.
 This strategy will form the basis of the council's housing vision and will set-out the priorities for working towards a balanced and effective housing market.

 South Tyneside has achieved significant success in the delivery of homelessness prevention services since the last Strategy 2013-2018 was produced.
 A full review of the Strategy is currently being carried out with Key Stakeholders via South Tyneside Homeless Prevention forum.
 The purpose of the review was to assess current and future priorities for homelessness need in the Borough so that appropriate provision can be planned and provided for.

 Homelessness Strategy 2013-18942.33Kb